manfredcalvo/n8n-nodes-ai-agent-mlflow/README.md

 ### Databricks Credentials

-This node uses **n8n credentials** for Databricks authentication combined with environment variables for MLflow configuration.
+This node uses **n8n credentials** for Databricks authentication.
+No environment variables are required!

-#### 1. Setting Up Credentials in n8n
+#### Setting Up Credentials in n8n

 1. **Open n8n** and navigate to **Credentials** in the left sidebar
 2. Click **"Add Credential"** and search for **"Databricks"**